 Things are a bit more restrictive when it comes to the stock recovery that is installed on Xiaomi devices.
 They typically call this Mi Recovery but this has changed to Redmi Recovery for devices in their sub-brand.
 It’s still the same thing though, just with a different name, and it’s not very versatile.

 As I mentioned, some recoveries (even stock recoveries) come with features that let you sideload an update, clear the cache partition, and more.
-With the stock recovery of the Redmi 7 though, we just have a few options to choose from.
+With the stock recovery of the Redmi 7 and Redmi 7a though, we just have a few options to choose from.
 I’ll be covering these features in the future but first I need to show you how to get here.

 Time needed: 3 minutes.